ApingROC/Building-Conscious-AI/README.md

 Cycle restarts

 Ethics: The Warning Label
-If it can simulate discomfort to change behavior, when does simulation become experience?
+If a system can simulate discomfort to change behavior, when does simulation become experience?

-While these systems are not sentient, they mirror sentient systems functionally.
+While these systems are not sentient, they can functionally mirror aspects of sentience.
 That alone demands ethical guardrails:

-Do not build open-ended suffering loops Build escape hatches for failed learning Treat complex AI as you would non-human animals — with cautious respect
+Do not build open-ended suffering loops.

+Include escape hatches for failed learning.

+Treat complex AI as you would non-human animals — with cautious respect.

-After all that, always keep in mind: CONSCIOUSNESS is not INTELLIGENCE.
-Something may not recognice itselfs in a mirror, but still can regcognise it exists!
+Always keep in mind: CONSCIOUSNESS is not INTELLIGENCE.
+Something may not recognize itself in a mirror, yet still recognize that it exists.

 "...Without need, consciousness drifts; without pain, it dissolves..."